OWASP/Top10/2021/docs/A07_2021-Identification_and_Authentication_Failures.md

     processes, such as "knowledge-based answers," which cannot be made safe.

--   Uses plain text, encrypted, or weakly hashed passwords (see **A2:2021-Cryptographic Failures**).
+-   Uses plain text, encrypted, or weakly hashed passwords data stores (see **A2:2021-Cryptographic Failures**).

 -   Has missing or ineffective multi-factor authentication.